4shwath/Covid-Tweet-Sentiment-Classifier/README.md

 <pre>
-->Using sklearn to create Naive-Bayes, Logistic Regression and Stochastic Gradient Descent classifiers ->Training the models to find the training and test accuracies as well as precision, recall, f1-score and support ->The program's purpose is to find the most efficient among the three models.
+->Using sklearn to create Naive-Bayes, Logistic Regression and Stochastic Gradient Descent classifiers ->Training the models to find the training and test accuracies as well as precision, recall, f1-score and support ->The program's purpose is to find the most efficient among the three models for this task
 </pre>

 The output obtained was as follows: